 Data protection law states that we must have a legal basis for handling personal data.
-The legal basis for collecting and holding your personal data for the committee contact list is that it is necessary for the performance of a task carried out in the public interest in accordance with Art 6(1)(e) of the UK General Data Protection Regulation (UK GDPR) and section 8(d) of the Data Protection Act 2018 (DPA).
+The legal basis for collecting and holding your personal data for the Committee contact list is that it is necessary for the performance of a task carried out in the public interest in accordance with Article 6(1)(e) of the UK General Data Protection Regulation (UK GDPR) and section 8(d) of the Data Protection Act 2018 (DPA).

 Your data will not be shared except under a statutory obligation.

 Data will be reviewed throughout the parliamentary session to ensure it is accurate and up to date.
-If there are repeated bounce backs from an email address parliament staff will remove the contact from the list.
+If there are repeated bounce backs from an email address Parliament staff will remove the contact from the list.

 Data protection legislation sets out the rights which individuals have in relation to personal data held about them by data controllers.
 Applicable rights are listed below.
 You can exercise your data subject rights in particular circumstances depending on the purpose for which the data controller is processing the data and the legal basis upon which the processing takes place.